*Ingredients listed in bold are available at Bartell’s! Stock levels may vary by store.

 BBQ Steak

-Our mouths are watering just thinking about it.
-Grab that Ribeye, Tenderloin, Top Sirloin, or Filet Mignon for a delicious feast.
-Again, you can use your favorite BBQ sauce, or try a dry rub like Rub with Love Smoky Barbecue Rub.
+Our mouths are watering just thinking about these spice-rubbed steaks.
+Grab that Ribeye, Tenderloin, Top Sirloin, or Filet Mignon for a delicious BBQ feast.
+Again, you can use your favorite barbeque sauce, or try a dry rub like Rub with Love Smoky Barbecue Rub.
 Rubs work great with steak as well as BBQ pork ribs.
 Rub with Love also makes a delicious Steak Rub with flavors of garlic, chili, rosemary, and cumin.

 Portobello Burger